-There are many historical resources (as defined by the Historical Resources Act), located on Alberta's Crown land.
-In keeping with the requirements of Alberta Community Development, forest operators shall develop and implement a process for identifying and protecting resources that are regulated by the Historical Resources Act.
+There are many thousands of historical resources (e.g. archaeological and palaeontological sites) located on Alberta's Crown land.
+In keeping with the requirements of Alberta, forest operators shall develop and implement a process for identifying and protecting resources that are regulated by the Historical Resources Act.